 Individuals considering MHFA training

 What questions did this review try to answer?

-We searched for randomised controlled trials (clinical studies where people are randomly put into one of two or more treatment groups) that examined I-C/BT for adults with PTSD, published between 1970 and 5 June 2020.
+We searched for randomised controlled trials (clinical studies where people are randomly put into one of two or more treatment groups) that examined MHFA training published up to June 2023.